 2-Part Webinar Series

-Participants can request a certificate of participation documenting 1.5 hours of continuing education for this live webinar event.
+Participants will receive a certificate of participation documenting 1.5 hours of continuing education for this live webinar event.

 Register in advance for this webinar: https://zoom.us/webinar/register/WN_bTekSaj3RleBtRpy0Gv7cg